alexilyenko/alexilyenko.github.io/_posts/2017-08-27-uiautomator-waiting.markdown

 `UiObject` and `UiObject2` are two different classes.
 Unlike first version `UiObject2` can be used even if underlying view object is terminated.
 If you're using UiAutomator2, I advice you to use only the second version since all the new APIs support it.
 {: .notice--info}

 In the given examples UiAutomator will wait for some condition to be satisfied during `DEFAULT_TIMEOUT` of type `Long`.
 It will poll every **1 second** and check if condition is equal to `true`.
 For now polling time is a constant and can not be changed, but hopefully Google team will change that in future releases.
-If condition is not satisfied during the timeout, it will throw the `TimeoutException`.
+If condition is not satisfied during the timeout, the element will be equal to `null`.

 Basically that's all you need to know to start using waits in UiAutomator.
 In the next [article](https://alexilyenko.github.io/uiautomator-page-object/) I explained where you can utilize them in your framework building successful Android automation.